 Electrical Appliances Safety Tips

 One of the most common causes of electrical problems and fires are overloaded outlets.
-Outlets are designed to have 2 plugs in them.
+Outlets are designed to have two plugs in them.
 If you have a limited number of outlets and cannot have more installed, use surge protectors to safely add more plugs to an outlet.
-Even with a surge protector, you should never use more than 1 high wattage appliance in an outlet at one time.
-If the outlet becomes damaged, discolored, or emits an odor when used have it replaced by an electrician.
+Even with a surge protector, you should never use more than one high wattage appliance in an outlet at one time.
+If the outlet becomes damaged, discolored or emits an odor when used have it replaced by an electrician.